deep-guy/Zense-project/README.md

 It also checks for forum posts and displays all names of people who have made recent forum posts.

-INSTRUCTIONS:
+### INSTRUCTIONS:

-1)Make sure your system has BeautifulSoup module and lxml parser installed.
+- Make sure your system has BeautifulSoup module and lxml parser installed.
-2)Open the file "final_scraper.py" in any text editor.
+- Open the file "final_scraper.py" in any text editor.
-  Assign values to the variables "USERNAME", "PASSWORD", "display_file_path", and "output_file_path" 3)Open crontab and insert the following line:
+  Assign values to the variables "USERNAME", "PASSWORD", "display_file_path", and "output_file_path"
+- Open crontab and insert the following line:
   0 * * * * python /path/to/final_scraper.py
-Here /path/to/ is to be replaced by the path to the repository where final_scraper.py is stored on your system.
+(Here /path/to/ is to be replaced by the path to the repository where final_scraper.py is stored on your system.)

 Please note that while the forum post checking feature has been implemented in this script, its accuracy has not been ascertained due to the lack of new forum posts on lms.